Adroiti/docs-for-code-review-tools/checkstyle-MultipleVariableDeclarations.md

-Pattern: Avoid multiple variable declarations
+Pattern: Use of multiple variable declarations

 Issue: -